Document Actions

 Central Academic Advising Office

-The central academic advisory service - the Central Academic Advising Office (ZSB) provides information and advice on all questions that may arise prior to, at the beginning of, and during a course of study.
+The University's Service Centre Studies - Central Student Advisory Service (ZSB) provides information and advice on all questions that may arise prior to, at the beginning of, and during a course of study.
 If you are seeking subject-specific advice in addition to this, you can also contact the respective subject academic advisor.

 Departmental Academic Advising